MobilePayDev/MobilePayDev.github.io/docs/webhooks-api.md

 ### Return a 2xx Response

-If a 2xx HTTP status code is not received within a reasonable time or a status code other than 2xx is returned, MobilePay assumes that the delivery was unsuccessful.
+If a 2xx HTTP status code is not received within a 10s time or a status code other than 2xx is returned, MobilePay assumes that the delivery was unsuccessful.
 MobilePay retries the delivery of the event notification three times.

 ### Check the Webhook Signatures